Abdelkrim-Saouchi/Battleship/README.md

 # Battleship
-this project is from The Odin Project curculium live demo [here](https://karim-saou.github.io/Battleship/)
+this project is from The Odin Project curriculum live demo [here](https://karim-saou.github.io/Battleship/)
 ## What did I learn?
 1. Unit testing by Jest framwork.